Akelare cooks a lobster dish tableside in a coffee vacuum siphon.

 Start by preparing the lobster stock.
 Humanely kill the lobster by slicing through the brain lengthwise.
 Dip the lobster into boiling water for 15 seconds so the meat will separate from the shell; do not cook the meat.
 Cut off the tail and big claws.
 Separate the tail meat from the shell, cut each tail into 8 lobster tail medallions, and reserve the meat.
 Drop the big claws back into the boiling water and cook until done.

 Cut the remaining body in half, lengthwise.
 Rinse out the brains and guts, remove the gills.
-Dry fry the body in a pan until the insides are golden brown (I fried it with some olive oil).
+Dry fry the body in a pan until the insides are golden brown (I used olive oil).

 The original lobster stock recipe infuses 800 g of water with two lobster heads and some salt at 95 deg C for 2.5 hours.
 I placed my one lobster head and tail shell into 600 g of water and infused at 95 deg C for 2.5 hours.
 I forgot the salt.
 I used a rice cooker and PID controller to maintain my 95 deg C infusion temperature.